Please enter your username or the email address associated with the account so we can help you reset your password.

-Joelle Kaufman, CMO of Dynamic Signal, a technology company that offers a mobile-first communications platform, weighs in on the issue.
+Joelle Kaufman, CMO of Dynamic Signal, a leader in Employee Communication and Engagement Platforms, weighs in on the issue.

 “This should keep people up at night, the complete erosion of trust in institutions,” she says.
 “It’s banks, it’s insurance companies, it’s health care, it’s the government.
 People are wondering if they can trust brands, if the quality of their products is what they say it is.
 There are fake reviews on Amazon.
 People are saying they just can’t trust anymore.”

 However, she believes, with some work, trust can be regained.
 “You can’t advertise your way to trust.
 Nor can you rebuild trust quickly, so you really have a conundrum.
 The fix is, people trust people.
 People trust people they know.
 So, if you can build trust with your employees, and through them show trustworthy behavior, that will translate to customers through a halo effect.
 For example, if someone works at a company, and a customer trusts that employee, they’ll begin to trust the company.
 There’s no way to deliver a great customer experience if you’re not delivering a great employee experience.”